LaserMoai/coleremak.vim/readme.md

 # Kiss Cole(re)mak For (Neo)Vim
-Coleremak simply maps every key to its *Qwerty* Original position.
+Coleremak simply remaps every key to its *Qwerty* physical position.
+_EXCEPT_ For the colon key.
+Instead, 'o' is remapped to 'p'.